Constantine-Quantum-Tech/cqt_rng/README.md

 - `BorealisSampler`
 - `IBMQSampler`

-We also implemented two postprocessors:
+We also implemented three postprocessors:

 - `VonNeumannPP`
 - `CQTPP`
+- `NoPostProcess`

 Once you have chosen you entropy source and post-processor, you just need 2 lines of code (without counting the imports 😅) to generate random numbers: